 -It is difficult to precisely distinguish between the three revolutionary movements, Expressionism, Dada, and Surrealism.
 Serious Expressionists like Nolde and Schmidt-Rotluff, will not easily be confused with Dada or Surrealism.
 But the more subtle Expressionists will often be considered as Surrealists.
 And a few of the serious Surrealists like Masson and Bores are sometimes considered as Expressionists.

 N.B.
-Artists from the art group the ‘Blaue Reiter’ who tended to abstraction, such as Franz Marc and Kandinsky, are seen by Jacob Bendien as Expressionists (ed).
+Artists from the art group the ‘Blaue Reiter’ who tended to abstraction, such as Franz Marc, Marianne Werefkin, Jawlensky and even Kandinsky, are seen by Jacob Bendien as real Expressionists (fh).

 ART LINKS

-for more information and facts about Expressionism art movement & Expressionist artists
+for more information and facts about German Expressionism art movement & Expressionist artists

 * more information on the modern art movement German Expressionism, on Wikipedia